blog

 Why Patient Selection Matters

-Not every patient is an ideal candidate for lip filler at every appointment.
-Patients with significant prior filler, fibrosis, or unrealistic expectations may carry increased risk.
+Not every patient is an ideal candidate for lip filler.
+Patients with significant prior filler may carry increased risk.
+Fibrosis or unrealistic expectations also raise risk.

-Part of prevention is knowing when to defer treatment, dissolve previous filler, or modify goals.
-Ethical injectors prioritize patient safety even when it means saying no.
+Part of prevention is knowing when to defer treatment.
+It may mean dissolving previous filler or modifying goals.
+Ethical injectors prioritize safety even when saying no.

-Good patient selection reduces the likelihood of complications before the needle ever touches the skin.
+Good patient selection reduces the likelihood of complications.
+This happens before the needle ever touches the skin.

 Creating a Calm Injection Environment

 Stress affects both injector and patient.
-A rushed, high-pressure environment increases the likelihood of mistakes.
+A rushed, high-pressure environment increases mistakes.

-Taking time to position the patient properly, ensure good lighting, and maintain a calm pace supports better technique.
+Take time to position the patient properly.
+Ensure good lighting and maintain a calm pace.
 A focused injector is a safer injector.

 Prevention begins with mindset as much as mechanics.